 There is a Git extension named git-flow to provide high-level repository operations for this Workflow, such as start a release, finish a release, start a hotfix, finish a hotfix.

 Gitflow is ideally suited for projects that have a scheduled release cycle and for the DevOps best practice of continuous delivery.
 It ensures that the master branch reflects what is deployed (e.g. in production).
 However, it is quite complex and have a steep learning curve for organizations.
-It also runs long-lived branches, which is considered bad for continuous delivery.
-There are some simple alternatives as below.
+It also runs long-lived branches, which is considered bad from CI/CD perspective.
+Branches are by definition to isolate and hide changes, whereas continuous integration is about exposing changes early on and frequently.
+In that sense, the Gitflow branching model and CI/CD are mutually exclusive ideas.

 GitHub flow, Trunk-based development (TBD) and GitLab flow